miaohua897/CastleBnb/README.md

 Request

-Method: ?
+Method: GET
-Route path: ?
+Route path: /api/session
 Body: none
 Successful Response when there is a logged in user